bartobri/bmenu/README.md

 B-Menu has zero dependencies, and it is intentionally feature-minimal.
 This keeps it easy to install, configure, and run.

+Note that due to the way I use the extended ascii character set to display menu borders and shading, it is not portable to windows systems.
+(It’s not a bug, it’s a feature!)

 License
 -------